Group Yoga Classes

 Q. What does donation really mean?

 A. Donation-based yoga means yoga for everyone.
 There’s no set fee per class, no package deals or Groupons.
 A donation based model means you don’t have to sign a contract or commit to a monthly auto-renewal whether you use it or not.
-With a donation-based model, you pay as you go, at whatever value you hold it to be.
-What most people pay is between $10 and $20 per class.
+With a donation-based model, you pay as you go, at whatever value you hold it to be between $15-$25 per class.

 Q. I just found out I’m pregnant.
 Is it okay for me to do yoga?